-Last night I told you something about usual understanding of our life and Buddhist understanding of life and Oriental, you know, way of thinking in comparison to your way of thinking.
-The difference- Although the king knew Buddhism very well, but his understanding, his way of thinking, his way of supporting Buddhism was something like, you know, materialistic.
-He supported many, you know, priests, and he himself studied Buddhism and built a temple and set up-helped setting up various ceremonies too.
-And in Japan and in China, still we are observing the ceremony he set up-he, you know, helped setting up the way of observing ceremonies.

-So apparently he is a great supporter of Buddhism, but the way he support is, you know, in one word, materialistic, which is, you know, based on accumulating the merit, accumulating, you know, visual materialistic practice and observation of ceremonies, and more intellectual understanding of Buddhism, or philosophical understanding of Buddhism.
+Last night I told you something about usual understanding of our life and Buddhist understanding of life and the Oriental way of thinking in comparison to your way of thinking.
+Although the king knew Buddhism very well, but his understanding, his way of thinking, his way of supporting Buddhism was something like materialistic.
+He supported many priests, and he himself studied Buddhism and built a temple and helped set up various ceremonies too.
+And in Japan and in China, still we are observing the ceremony he set up-he helped setting up the way of observing ceremonies.
+So apparently he is a great supporter of Buddhism, but the way he support is, in one word, materialistic, which is based on accumulating the merit, accumulating visual materialistic practice and observation of ceremonies, and more intellectual understanding of Buddhism, or philosophical understanding of Buddhism.
 That was his way.

-So, in short, many goes first, you know, accumulation of many goes first, while Bodhidharma's way is-start from nothing, start from one, you know.
+So, in short, accumulation of many goes first, while Bodhidharma's way is-start from nothing, start from one.
 "One is everything.
 Everything is one."
 That is what we always say.
 Form is emptiness and emptiness is form.
-But for-for us, emptiness comes first.
+But for us, emptiness comes first.
 Or one comes first, and many comes next.
 One and many.

-The king's way was-the king's way is, "Many comes first."
+The king's way was, "Many comes first."
 Many is more materialistic, more substantial.
-Many, you know.
+Many.
 And accumulation of many will eventually become great-that is more or less his way.
-And so-to his, you know-and knowing Bodhidharma's way-(ah-excuse me) [may have dropped mike]-the king's way, Bodhidharma said "no merit" [laughs].
-No sage or no common people because this-because he must-they must have talked more about it, according to the record.
-He told him-told Bodhidharma about what he did and what will be the merit of building temples or helping students or teachers-what will be the merit?
+And so knowing the king's way, Bodhidharma said "no merit" [laughs].
+No sage or no common people-because they must have talked more about it, according to the record.
+He told Bodhidharma about what he did and what will be the merit of building temples or helping students or teachers-what will be the merit?
 Bodhidharma says no merit [laughs]-no merit comes first, while king's way is many comes first.
 In short, emptiness comes first.
 One big great empty being comes first.
 It's opposite.

-But if you understand-if the king understand what Bodhidharma says, then his, you know, merit will make sense.
+But if you understand-if the king understand what Bodhidharma says, then his merit will make sense.
 But he couldn't understand what he says.
 No merit or no sage or no common people.
-If the king understand, you know-

-Why it is so important for us to understand what Bodhidharma said is a growing [?] of your practice is in the realm of duality or accumulation of many merit.
-Like "I have [2-4 words] for three years, four years, ten years," you know.
+Why it is so important for us to understand what Bodhidharma said is your practice is in the realm of duality or accumulation of many merit.
+Like "I have practiced for three years, four years, ten years."
 "How many years" comes first.
 It doesn't make sense.
-And you will be regret[ful] later.
-"I have been practicing zazen so may years," [laughs] "but, you know, nothing happen."
-That will be, you know, how you feel after accumulating your practice-its merit of practice.
-And actually, it is just, you know, from great [?]
-Buddhist viewpoint, it is just, you know, a speck of dust.
-Even though you say, "[For my] whole life I have been practicing zazen."
-But whole life just a speck of, you know, just one moment.
+And you will be regretful later.
+"I have been practicing zazen so many years," [laughs] "but, nothing happen."
+That will be how you feel after accumulating your practice-its merit of practice.
+And actually, from Buddhist viewpoint, it is just a speck of dust.
+Even though you say, "For my whole life I have been practicing zazen."
+But whole life just a speck of dust, just one moment.

-So when you are-maybe when you become old or when you are dying, you know, you are one-your one life [?]-you are sixty or seventy or one hundred years of life is just one moment.
+So maybe when you become old or when you are dying-your one life-you are sixty or seventy or one hundred years of life-is just one moment.
 So accumulation of many doesn't make sense.

-When everyday practice- Only when everyday practice makes sense, you are-you will not regret of your practice later.
+Only when everyday practice makes sense, you will not regret of your practice later.
 This is very important point.
-Why it is so is-it is-it may-may be, even though I say so, you may think it may be difficult for you to accept it.
+Even though I say so, you may think it may be difficult for you to accept it.
 But anyway, I have to explain it.
 If every day of your many days' practice is directly related to the somethingness or emptiness which exist forever, then everyday practice makes sense.